agentsoz/matsim-melbourne/network/README.md

 # MATSim network for Melbourne

-This page explains the steps for building MATSim network for Melbourne, including active transportation attributes.
-There are two main entry points to this process:
+This page explains the steps for building a MATSim network for Melbourne, including active transportation related infrastructure and attributes.
+To do so, you can start from a raw OSM extract (entry point 1) or from a set of nodes, edges and edge attributes in a format similar to OSM (entry point 2).
-1. From a raw OSM extract,
-2. From a set of nodes, edges and edge attributes (in OSM format)

 ## Setup